 Distal Biceps Ruptures

-Loss of the biceps tendon can lead to weakness of certain activities of the elbow, particularly involving such motions as forearm rotation otherwise known as supination.
-This can also lead to loss of endurance.
+Loss of the biceps tendon can lead to weakness of certain activities of the elbow.
+This is particularly involving such motions as forearm rotation otherwise known as supination.
+In addition, this can also lead to loss of endurance.
 The recommended treatment for the active individual is repair of the biceps back to its insertion in the forearm bone.
-This is performed with a surgical procedure that anchors the biceps, and generally leads to excellent results with restoration of full range of motion and strength.
+Also, this is performed with a surgical procedure that anchors the biceps, and generally leads to excellent results with restoration of full range of motion and strength.

-Read more about the 5 should symptoms you should not ignore.
+Read more about the 5 shoulder symptoms you should not ignore.